Liberty Seated Quarters

 Briggs 1-A

-Gem $9850 Difficult Carson City Date, Brilliiant Frosted Luster, Swirling Cartwheels, GFRC-Gem Rated, Quito Collection.
+Gem $8875 Difficult Carson City Date, Brilliiant Frosted Luster, Swirling Cartwheels, GFRC-Gem Rated, Quito Collection.
+Consignor Price Reduction.
 Carson City Mint production jumped to 140,000 during 1875 after much slower mintages during the start-up years.
 This date is downright scarce in all grades and always missing on the GFRC price list.
 The Quito Collection comes to the rescue as releasing a four lot Mint State date set (1875-CC to 1878-CC) with this leadoff 1875-CC securing a GFRC-Gem rating.
 Overall eye appeal is that of a higher grade given brilliant frosted luster and vibrant cartwheels.
 Strike is about good as it gets for the Type II/II design hubs and westerner frontier workmanship.
 Surfaces are unabraded with faint clashing on the lower reverse that needs more research.
 CAC population report indicates 3 approved at grade with 9 better.
 Housed in PCGS Gen 4.5 holder (20012-2013) holder with CAC approval.

 Seated 25C 1875CC 1875-CC